re-chained/RandomNPC-Release/readme.txt

+!!NOTE: An issue exists where some images do not come through when exporting to .pdf.
+This is an underlying issue with the lazarus module that creates .pdf files and I have no control over it.
+See the "Help & About" window for a workaround.!!

 Use the Settings menu to customize what races are picked, how stats are generated, and to add/remove backgrounds.
 Backgrounds can also be added directly to the backgrounds.cfg file.